Bookkeeping and Accounting in Hong Kong

 9. Annual License Renewals (if applicable)

-• Most consulting or trading firms do not require this step.
+Relevant for regulated businesses; renew 1–2 months before expiration.
+Most consulting or trading firms do not require license renewals.

 10. Dividends